 Christmas Lights Calculator

-Planning your holiday decorations?
-This calculator helps you estimate how many Christmas lights you need for either a tree (based on height) or an outline (house perimeter, railings, etc.).
-Using standard spacing guidelines - approximately 100 lights per 30 cm for a full tree look, or your specified bulb spacing for outlines - you'll know exactly how many strands to buy.
-Adjust the density factor for sparser or more luxurious coverage.
+This calculator estimates how many Christmas lights you need for either a tree, based on height, or an outline such as a house perimeter or railing.
+It uses approximately 100 lights per 30 cm for a full tree or your specified bulb spacing for outlines.
+Adjust the density factor for sparser or denser coverage.

 How We Calculate This